 CAFS is a multi-university center that works to solve problems through multi-faceted approaches and questions on multiple scales, including molecular, cellular, individual-tree, stand, and ecosystem levels.
 This effort relies on the participation of scientists with expertise in biological sciences (biotechnology, genomics, ecology, physiology, and soils) and management and processing (silviculture, bioinformatics, modeling, remote sensing, and spatial analysis).
 Visit our research areas section for descriptions of current projects.

-Watch the condensed 8-minute NSF I/UCRC video, "Catalysts for Innovation"
+- If you haven't seen it yet, check out the 8-minute NSF I/UCRC video, "Catalysts for Innovation"